daehan-lim/daehan-lim.github.io/projects/cubadebate/index.md

 ## 📖 Project Background

 - Identified the need to develop a mobile-optimized news app to overcome Cuba's challenging network environment (high data costs, unstable connections) and the limitations of the existing website-based news platform
-- The existing website required users an average of over 2 minutes to find news they were interested in, making personalized news consumption practically impossible
+- The existing website required users an average of over 2 minutes to find articles of interest, with no way to customize content based on user preferences
 - Planned a transition to an Android native app that could provide data usage savings, offline accessibility, and personalization features
-- Aimed to provide genuine value to Cuban users and improve information accessibility through intuitive, highly accessible mobile UX including offline storage and voice support
+- Aimed to help Cuban users access relevant news more easily through intuitive, accessible mobile UX including offline storage and voice support

 ## 🛠️ Tech Stack